rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/AsyncPipe/Converting-a-subscribe-to-asyncPipe-3.md

 Now if I want to pass the `expenses` list as a state down to a Child, we want to remove the observable from Child component.
 So we want to make a binding using `[expenses]="{{ expenses$ | async }}"` so that the Child component itself taking as @Input `expenses` will be without observable, and this Child component does not need to know anything about the way the Observable is arrived.

+#### Best practices

+To summarize, those are the best practices to ensure validity of the logic:

+1. Prefer assignments rather than callbacks, assign Observable rather than subscription,
+2. Let the framework terminate the Observable
+3. Leverage the power of Angular components and Angular async pipe to code without asynchronousy,
+4. Use libraries like reselect, rxjs to manipulate observable,
+5. Make sure the external variables used inside the rx operators function are const.

+##### we should always use async pipe when possible and only use .subscribe when side effect is an absolute necessity as we are safe as long as we stay in the observable.
+The code terminating the observable should be the framework (Angular) and the last piece (the UI).

 #### Further Reading

 [https://kimsereyblog.blogspot.com/2018/05/async-pipe-versus-subscribe-in-angular.html](https://kimsereyblog.blogspot.com/2018/05/async-pipe-versus-subscribe-in-angular.html)